 Step 5: Cooling the Wort and Taking the Original Gravity

 After boiling your wort, you need to cool it rapidly before moving it to the fermenting vessel.
 Rapid cooling ensures the protein in wort clumps together and settles out.
-Settling out of the protein helps you achieve a clearer final product.
-Cooling also provides a favorable temperature for the yeast to eat the sugars.
+Cooling also provides a favorable temperature for the yeast to eat the sugars (to produce alcohol and carbon dioxide).

 Step 6: Fermentation

 After cooling the wort to a favorable temperature, transfer it to a fermentation vessel.
 In this case, we must use a conical fermentation vessel since we will skip the secondary stage.
 Before transferring the wort into the vessel, ensure it is clean (fermenter).
 You can use a non-rinse sanitizer to avoid the tedious cleaning process.
-Other brewers boil it in hot water.
+Still, you can boil the fermenter in hot water.

 After transfering wort, add yeast (according to the instructions provided in the package) and use an airlock to seal.
 Next, store the fermenter at an ideal temperature (depending on the beer you are brewing) for about 3 to 7 days.